scasey124/scasey124.github.io/README.md

 - Background image taken by me (please don't use).
 - Face doodle from Notion.
-- App icons found on Canva.
-- Welcome image made on Canva by me.
+- App icons and Welcome image found and made on Canva respectively.

 ```
 sydneyos.v1/